 Demands placed on clinicians by the health care system contribute greatly to burnout and dissatisfaction.
-In addition to necessary system-level solutions, strategies like mindfulness and meditation have also shown promise in helping individuals build resilience in both their personal and professional lives.
+In addition to necessary system-level solutions, strategies like mindfulness, meditation, and strengthening one’s own skills and abilities have also shown promise in helping individuals build resilience in both their personal and professional lives.

 Stress on Clinicians and Trainees